ankane/eps/README.md

 # Eps

-Linear regression for Ruby
+Machine learning for Ruby

-- Build models quickly and easily
+- Build predictive models quickly and easily
 - Serve models built in Ruby, Python, R, and more
-- Automatically handles categorical variables
+- Supports regression (linear regression) and classification (naive Bayes)
-- No external dependencies
+- Automatically handles categorical features
 - Works great with the SciRuby ecosystem (Daru & IRuby)

 Check out [this post](https://ankane.org/rails-meet-data-science) for more info on data science with Rails